Project

 The building is surrounded by playing fields and the lower floor is encased in soil that became available when the ground was made level.
 This means that the building is warmly wrapped and has less wall surface than it would otherwise have.
 The light wooden roof extends far beyond the first floor, shading the walls of the building and preventing it from being heated through the glass in the warm summer months.
 The solar panels on the roof produce sufficient energy, and there is a field with holes drilled in it where heat is stored in the ground, which supports the building by means of a heat pump.

 The layout of the building takes account of changes to the requirements.
-The upper floor is completely open and can be divided up in various ways as needed, by the use of flexible dividing walls.
-The sports hall has a retractable grandstand, so that the seating can be adjusted to suit different spectator numbers and seating arrangements.
+The upper floor is completely open and can be divided up flexibly in various ways as needed, by the use of curtains.
+The changing rooms are separated by lightweight timber-framed dividing walls to allow for different uses in the future.

 The installations go a step further at the level of sustainability by being completely energy neutral and gas-free.